 Accommodation is provided from the evening of Day 0 through to the morning of the Day 7 after breakfast.
 In Chamonix, this is on a twin share B&B basis in a comfortable hotel.
 In the mountains, you will be camping and whilst a tent is provided, a sleeping bag and sleeping mat will be required.

 A single supplement is available at additional cost for hotel nights during the course.
 Please enquire about costs at the time of booking as this needs to be reserved in advance.

 Clothing & Equipment

 Climbing in the European Alps requires that you have high-quality clothing and equipment due to the extremes of weather conditions.
 Our focus is on having the essential clothing and equipment to keep you warm and comfortable during the climb.

-Upon sign up, you will be provided with a required equipment list and your guide will go through this with you at the beginning of your trip.
+Your guide will go through an equipment list with you at the beginning of your trip.
 Actual equipment taken may vary subject to seasonal weather and route conditions.
 You can rent technical equipment for the climb but you must provide your own clothing appropriate to mountaineering as per the equipment list.
 Group equipment including ropes and technical hardware will be organised by your guide.

 Communications & Messages

 Our guides are in cell phone communication with our operations base throughout the trip.
 This assists us with schedule and weather forecast updates, lift and accommodation coordination and safety back up.
 Your own mobile phone should work in the region though you may want to check with your own service provider first.
 Local mobile phones can be rented at international airports.

 We operate in the Alps from June to September and other times as conditions allow.
 In June and early July we can expect more snow cover on the routes, and as temperatures warm up into the summer months from mid-July we traditionally experience more settled weather and warmer temperatures.